Button for Glenside Hospital Museum.

 Edible Histories

-Bristol’s involvement in the trans-Atlantic slave trade is an important part of our local history, Mr Jerram added, heavily linked to the production of chocolate, through cocoa and sugar farming.
-Edible Histories will provide an opportunity to engage with this challenging part of our city’s identity, he said.
+Through Luke’s recent work in Freetown, Sierra Leone, he was able to research the city’s role in the slave trade and see the negative impact on the country compared to the long lasting wealth it brought to cities of the UK.
+‘Bristol’s involvement in the trans-Atlantic slave trade is an important part of our local history, heavily linked to the production of chocolate, through cocoa and sugar farming.
+Edible Histories provided an opportunity to engage with this challenging part of our city’s identity’ said Luke.

 Bristol City Council’s Deputy Mayor Asher Craig added: “I welcome this project, including the decision not to shy away from some of the more difficult and challenging topics Bristolians need to talk about, and address.
 It’s important that we take the time to learn everything – the good and the bad – about Bristol’s history to ensure future generations are educated and feel connected to this city”.